Home Kitesurfing Sri Lanka Wind & Season

 Gust Avg wind Kite-perfect

 Monthly average daily-max wind at Kalpitiya (8.23°N 79.73°E) via Open-Meteo Historical Forecast API.
-Colour-coded by monsoon season.
+Colour-coded by wind season.

 When to come to Kalpitiya